escottgoodwin/lango-trans-de/README.md

 Parameters

-The parameters one can adjust are located in the main() function.
+The parameters one can adjust are located in the `main()` function.

     corpus_url: url of article corpus

     lang: native language of the corpus

     model_name: name of Doc2Vec model generated and saved

     days: number of days of browsing history to use

     cluster_num: number of clusters to use in clustering the browser history vectors.
 This represents the latent areas of interest in the browsing history.

     pop_percent: percentage to use in selecting the x most popular number of clusters

     rec_num: number of recommendations per popular interest cluster

 Doc2Vec Parameters

-    #vector dimension size representing each article in the doc2vec model
 vector_size: vector dimension size representing each article in the doc2vec model
-    ##

 epochs: epochs used to train the doc2vec model

 **Runtime**